 If you’re interested in building a group mentoring program at your organization, here’s how you can get started:

 Begin by considering what you want to achieve with the program.
 How will your employees benefit from participating?
-Refine your objectives and determine KPIs to measure.
-Tracking the success of your program by monitoring the KPIs is vital to proving its effectiveness to your organization.

 Once you have your objectives defined, think about the details, such as how many mentees will be in each group.

 How will you manage the pairing process?
 Registration and mentor matching are key to building a successful group mentoring program.
 Together makes the pairing process uncomplicated and scalable.
 Our algorithm can be customized to fit the objectives of your organization’s program.

 With Together, employees can register online, and you can even track the success of each group by monitoring feedback after each session.
 Admins will be able to compile analytics and report faster and with more reliable data.

 For a successful mentoring program, keep these questions in mind when setting your goals.